Skip to content

 Not every homeowner benefits equally from upgrading to a high-efficiency furnace.
 Here's when it makes sense:

-• Furnace is 15+ years old: Older furnaces are typically 60-80% AFUE.
-Failure risk increases significantly after 15 years.
+• Furnace is 15+ years old - older furnaces are typically 60-80% AFUE with rising failure risk

-• High heating bills: If you're spending $600+ per winter on gas heat, efficiency gains translate to noticeable savings.
+• High heating bills - spending $600+ per winter on gas heat means efficiency gains translate to real savings

-• Furnace is less than 10 years old and working well: Payback period likely exceeds remaining furnace lifespan.
+• Furnace under 10 years old and working well - payback period likely exceeds remaining furnace lifespan

-• Home will be sold within 3-5 years: You won't recoup the upgrade cost unless you stay long enough to benefit from lower heating bills.
+• Home will be sold within 3-5 years - you won't recoup the upgrade cost from energy savings alone

 With Colorado's new regulations, the decision shifts from "should I upgrade?" to "what should I upgrade to?"
 Standard-efficiency furnaces are no longer an option for new installations after January 1, 2026.